USA Hockey: National Team Development Program

-USA Hockey also operates the National Team Development Program, based in Plymouth, Michigan.
+USA Hockey also operates the National Team Development Program (NTDP), based in Plymouth, Michigan.
 The program's goal is to prepare student-athletes under the age of 18 for participation on U.S. national teams and continued success throughout their future hockey careers.
 The NTDP consists of two teams; the U.S. National Under-18 Team, and the U.S. National Under-17 Team.
 The teams compete in the United States Hockey League in addition to playing NCAA colleges and in International competition.
 Until 2009, the NTDP competed in the North American Hockey League.
 Numerous NTDP alumni have gone on to play in the NHL.
 In the 2012–13 season, 60 former NTDP players suited up for NHL teams.
 In the 2006 NHL Entry Draft, six first-round selections (including no. 1 pick Erik Johnson) were former members of the NTDP.
 In 2007, four NTDP members were selected in the first round, with Patrick Kane and James van Riemsdyk going 1st and 2nd overall respectively.
 Through 2013, some 228 NTDP players had been selected in the NHL Entry Draft.
 The NTDP plays home games at USA Hockey Arena.